george-kokonas/ChatStream-socket-server/README.md

 You can explore these repositories to learn more about the other components of the project.

-Click [here](https://chatstream.netlify.app) to see ChatStream running!
+Click [here](https://chatstream.netlify.app) to see ChatStream deployed and running!

+***Please note that ChatStream is constantly evolving, with regular updates that bring new features, enhancements, and performance tweaks.***

 ## Features
 - Real-time messaging: Clients can send and receive messages in real time.